 , 22 May 337 - 3 November 361 A.D., Ancient Counterfeit With

-This coin combines an obverse die of Constantius II, 337 - 361, with a reverse die of Julian II, 360 - 363 A.D.
-The unlikely hybrid of types from different emperors and issues, the light weight, and the flan flaw on the reverse indicate it is a plated ancient counterfeit.
+This coin combines an die of , 337 - 361, with a die of , 360 - 363 A.D.
+The unlikely of types from different emperors and issues, the light , and the flaw on the indicate it is a ancient counterfeit.

 Ancient counterfeits often have mismatched obverses and reverses.
 Transfer dies were made using genuine coins which were destroyed in the process.
 Since making each die destroyed the coin, the same coin could not be used to make both dies.
 The destroyed coins were undoubtedly melted to contribute to the silver foil plate.

 Unlike counterfeit , counterfeit are very . are so thin, that striking counterfeits with a bronze core apparently could not provide an economic benefit worth the effort and risk.RS79849. silver reduced , cf. official, mint, silver, 180 (for ) and 233 (for ), aVF, on a cutting off parts of , marks, scratches, corrosion, edge crack, edge chips, 1.385 g, maximum 17.1 mm, 180o, illegal mint, c.
 360 - 365 A.D.; D N CONSTANTIVS , laureate, draped, and right; VOT / X / MVLT / XX in four lines within , in closing at the top, CONST in ; $110.00 (Ä97.90)

 CLICK HERE TO SEE MORE FROM THIS CATEGORY - FORVM's PRIOR SALES